To assist in answering your question(s), select from the following categories:

 A. Login to your MyNIU account and navigate to the Finances Section and select the Account Inquiry link.
 On this page you will see your "Outstanding Charges & Deposits" per term, and any "Pending Financial Aid" for the term.
 To the right of these columns is a "Total Due" column, which will provide the amount due you need to pay after pending aid has been subtracted from your charges.
 If your pending aid is greater than your "Outstanding Charges & Deposits", the "Total Due" amount will be blank or nothing due.
 Any additional questions regarding you financial aid should be directed to the Student Financial Aid Office.

 Q. What is my account balance?

 A. Student may always access their account balance information online via MyNIU.

 Q. Can I get a paper bill mailed to me or my parents?

-A. Account Statements are mailed to your permanent address.
+A. Official Account Statements are mailed to your permanent address.
 If preferred, instead of your permanent address, Account Statements can be mailed to an alternative billing address.

 Q. When are initial refunds processed for the new semester?

 A. If you are entitled to receive a refund due to a credit balance on your account, refunds are processed daily.

 Q. Do I need to apply for a refund of a credit balance?